michaelsrichter/70534ExamPrep/Labs/vnet-to-vnet/README.md

 * Two things could have happened, if you are prompted for the password... congratulations, it worked!
 You successfully used a vnet-to-vnet connection to: SSH into the jumpbox in the East US and use a private IP address to SSH into a remote box that is not exposed to the internet and in a completely separate network thousands of miles away.
 * if this did NOT happen.
 There are a few reasons.
   * You are super quick and the Gateways (which can 30+ minutes to provision) aren't ready yet.
 See if your deployment is still running with `az group deployment show -n mydeployment -g examprep101 | grep provisioning` (remember to `exit` if you are SSH'd into the jumpbox before running this example).
 If it says `Running` wait a few more minutes for it say `Succeeded`
-  * If you get a failure or you are not able to SSH into either machine, let me know by raising an issue here: https://github.com/michaelsrichter/70534ExamPrep/issues
+  * If you get a failure or you are not able to SSH into either machine, let me know by raising an issue [here](https://github.com/michaelsrichter/70534ExamPrep/issues).

-## Learn More
+### Learn More

 ..links coming soon.